Vancouver | Travel Guide

-- A 24 hour unlimited travelcard will set you back $10, or $15 to include a journey to the airport.
+A 24-hour unlimited travelcard will cost you $10, or $15 to include a journey to the airport.

-Errr... the food in Vancouver is totally super-awesome.
-It's a paradise for any self-respecting food-lover with no shortage of amazing places to eat.
-In fact, local foodies refer to Vancouver as the culinary capital of Canada - try saying that with a mouth full of poutine.
+Vancouver is a paradise for any self-respecting food lover with no shortage of amazing places to eat.
+In fact, local foodies refer to Vancouver as the culinary capital of Canada - try saying that with a mouthful of poutine.

 What is poutine?

-FYI, poutine is a traditional Canadian dish which is essentially meat-based gravy on fries dashed with lashings of chewy cheese curds.
-All you need to know is that it's delicious and can be found in pretty much any self-respecting diner, including large chains like McDonald's.
+Poutine is a traditional Canadian dish which is essentially meat-based gravy on fries dashed with lashings of chewy cheese curds.
+All you need to know is that it's delicious and can be found in pretty much any diner, as well as large chains like McDonald's.